Free Printable: Low Carb & Keto Food ListGet It Now

 - Assemble keto stir fry chicken.
-Return chicken to the pan and add cauliflower rice.
+Return chicken to the pan and add fresh or frozen cauliflower rice.
 Increase heat to medium-high and stir fry until cauliflower is soft, but not mushy, and cooked through.

 - Serve stir fry.
 Remove from heat, stir in toasted sesame oil and season with salt and pepper to taste if needed.
 Top with green onions.

 Yes, feel free to add any other veggies you have on hand along with the broccoli and peppers, such as sugar snap peas (more low carb than keto), sliced onions, or zucchini.

 Check my low carb foods for a full listing of keto friendly veggies to add to your cauliflower rice stir fry.

 Can I use frozen veggies?

 Yes, you can use frozen broccoli and bell peppers if you like.
 They will be softer, but still delicious.

 I used chicken bone broth to simmer the broccoli and deglaze the pan for extra flavor.
 If you don’t have any, you can buy it here to achieve the same maximum flavor.